The healthcare industry continues to face dramatic shortages of healthcare workers nationwide.

 One of the lasting perks of telemedicine is that it isn’t relegated to a specific office or location.
 It always has been, and always will be, virtual.
 This not only affords people in rural areas access to quality care but also allows healthcare workers in remote regions to precept with experienced professionals in their respective fields, even if the preceptors themselves live miles away, equipping new trainees with the skills they need.

-Training more professionals simultaneously
+Training More professionals Simultaneously

 We already know healthcare demand is far outnumbering supply.
 By leveraging telemedicine, a single preceptor can mentor multiple trainees in virtual programs, like MomentMD’s, across different locations and specialties and, therefore, single-handedly impact potentially multiple communities of care.
 Telemedicine has also proven advantageous for required continuing education credits, as it supports healthcare workers virtually, permitting them to stay focused on their current roles and responsibilities while providing remote access to specialized skills and knowledge via telemedicine portals.